Zampa: Act 2

 The following day, Zampa is leading Camille to the altar when — on the very threshold of the chapel — the statue of Alice appears and threatens Zampa.
 Again, Zampa refuses to be alarmed by the statue.
 Now Camille's companion Ritta comes on the scene; she is perplexed about two things: first, that Camille is, although apparently unwillingly, about to marry a stranger; and second, that neither the bride's father Lugano nor Alphonse is there.
 Then Ritta spots Daniel, her supposedly dead husband; this places her in a quandary, because the (much more attractive prospect) Dandolo has been courting her.

 The comic sub-plot of this trio continues to weave its way through the rest of the story.
 Alphonse appears, having made good his escape from the pirates, and recognises Zampa as the pirate chief.
 As he is in the throes of denouncing Zampa to the assembled company, a pardon arrives from the viceroy: Zampa is to be given his freedom on condition that he and his men go to fight the Turks.
 All this notwithstanding, the ceremony goes ahead: Zampa and the heartbroken Camille are married.

 Act 3

 In despair, Alphonse comes at night to bid farewell to the desolate Camille.
 Alphonse decides to kill Zampa, but he suddenly realizes that Zampa is in fact his long-lost elder brother, and that consequently he is unable to kill him.
-He leaves Camille' s room.
+He leaves Camille's room.

 Zampa and Camille are finally alone together.
-However, in the final fatal twist of the story, just as Zampa goes to take Camille in his arms, the statue of Alice Manfredi appears again between the couple, and drags Zampa down to hell.
-(This aspect of the plot is clearly a pastiche of the plot of Mozart's Don Giovanni, and also bears striking similarity to Mérimée's La Vénus d'Ille, written some four years after the first performance of Hérold's opera.)
+However, in the final fatal twist of the story, just as Zampa goes to take Camille in his arms, the statue of Alice Manfredi appears again between the couple, and as Mount Etna erupts, drags Zampa down to hell.